-Addressing the root causes of conflict and repairing the harm done for youth ages 12-24 who are experiencing conflict with school, their housing situation, family or employer
+Addressing the root causes of conflict and repairing the harm done for young people ages 12-30 who are experiencing conflict with school, their housing situation, family or employer

 Through trauma-informed, one-on-one sessions, our Restorative Solutions for Conflict (RSC) facilitator helps:

 - Work towards repairing the harm caused and restoring relationships

 - Establish a plan to prevent future conflicts